Pranjalmandalia/Geofencing-using-NavIC/README.md

 <img src="https://user-images.githubusercontent.com/47287530/171267679-63e36930-4d1d-44ed-b918-980931347c77.jpg" width="200" height="400" />
 </p>
 This Screen show the live tracking of child.
-It also show the useful informations that
+It also show the useful informations those are:

-- Latitude
+* Latitude
-- Longitude
+* Longitude
-- Navic Status-> Whether Hardware (Navic) receiving the lat/long from statellites or not.
+* Navic Status-> Whether Hardware (Navic) receiving the lat/long from statellites or not.
-- Child Status-> Whether Child is inside the geofence or not.
+* Child Status-> Whether Child is inside the geofence or not.
-- Distance-> Shows the distance between child and parent.
+* Distance-> Shows the distance between child and parent.

 ### Account Detail Screen
 Show the details entered while doing registration process.